 - Conceptual leap: How does it change our way of thinking about a problem, a method, or its execution?
 How much will research in this area advance our state of knowledge?

 - Depth of impact: How many supporting subproblems requiring foundational research might arise from the observations in the submission?

 - Breadth of impact: What stakeholders inside or outside of the SIGIR community are impacted?

-Submissions of perspectives papers must be in English, in PDF format, and be at most 9 pages (including figures) in length + unrestricted space for references, in the current ACM two-column conference format.
-Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website (use the “sigconf” proceedings template).
+Submissions of perspectives papers must be written in English.
+The page length limit is at most 9 pages (including figures, tables, and proofs), plus unrestricted space for references.
+The submission should be in PDF, using the current ACM two-column conference format.
+Suitable LaTeX, Word, and Overleaf templates are available from the ACM Website (use the "sigconf" proceedings template).

-At least one author of each accepted paper is required to register for, and present the work at the conference.
+At least one author of an accepted paper is required to register for and present the work at the conference.

 Perspectives Papers Chairs

-For further information, please contact the SIGIR 2021 Perspectives Co-chairs by email to sigir2021-perspectives AT easychair DOT org.
+For further information, please contact the SIGIR 2022 Perspectives Co-chairs by email to sigir22-perspectives AT easychair DOT org.